PamPayne/austria/austria-explanations-en.md

 www.parlament.gv.at
 Internal - Intellectual Property

-but will also receive indications of violations of the Austrian gambling monopoly from successfully conducted "player actions" (to which number 2 in § 14.2a GSpG refers).
+but will also receive indications of violations of the Austrian gambling monopoly from successfully conducted "**player actions**" (to which number 2 in § 14.2a GSpG refers).

 Although tax honesty is regarded as a conditio sine qua non for both the granting and the upright continued existence of a gambling licence, an effort to come to terms with past infringements and to make amends may also be rewarded in view of the basic assessment of § 29 FinStrG.
 Therefore, if the corresponding requirements are met, the required tax honesty should be assumed by law.